 Background: Breast cancer is the most relevant type of cancer and the second cause of cancer- related

-initial diagnosis and treatment are available.
-Therefore, the value of novel anti-tumor therapeutic modalities remains
+in its initial diagnosis and treatment are available.
+Therefore, the value of novel anti-tumor therapeutic

 Methods: Cell internalization and subcellular distribution of HYP/P123 was confirmed by fluorescence microscopy.

-absence of light.
+presence and absence of light.
 Long-term cytotoxicity was performed by clonogenic assay.
-Cell migration was determined by the
+Cell migration was

-wound-healing assay.
-Apoptosis and necrosis assays were performed by annexin V-FITC/propidium Iodide (PI) by
+determined by the wound-healing assay.
+Apoptosis and necrosis assays were performed by annexin VFITC/

 Results: Our results showed that HYP/P123 micelles had high stability and high rates of binding to cells, which

-Moreover, HYP/P123 micelles accumulated in mitochondria and endoplasmic reticulum organelles, resulting in the
+cells.
+Moreover, HYP/P123 micelles accumulated in mitochondria and endoplasmic reticulum organelles, resulting

-photodynamic cell death by necrosis.
-Additionally, HYP/P123 micelles showed effective and selective time- and
+in the photodynamic cell death by necrosis.
+Additionally, HYP/P123 micelles showed effective and selective

-dose dependent phototoxic effects on MCF-7 cells but little damage to MCF-10A cells.
-HYP/P123 micelles inhibited
+time- and dose dependent phototoxic effects on MCF-7 cells but little damage to MCF-10A cells.
+HYP/P123

 therapy, suggesting they are worthy for in vivo preclinical evaluations.